Carms-dev/gegi-law-gatsby-netlify/content/cases/halton-childrens-aid-society-v-gk.md

 ---
 isCornerstone: false
 caseName: Halton Children's Aid Society v.
-GK
+G.K.
 citation: 2015 ONCJ 307
 description: The Children's Aid Society brought a motion seeking that the children be placed in temporary care and custody of the father.
 CAS subjects